 Northwestern University Law Review Online (NULR Online) has been in operation since 2006 and is one of the longest-running online scholarly publications operated by a major law review.
 We feature short, lightly footnoted pieces on timely and relevant legal issues.
 Content includes short expositions of new ideas, analysis of emerging legal topics, dialogues on ongoing legal debates, analysis of upcoming or recently decided high-profile cases, and short responses to already-published scholarship.
 While the shorter length and light footnoting policy allows scholars to publish their thoughts within weeks of an emerging legal development, our rigorous editorial process ensures we maintain the quality of scholarship expected of a print law review.

-We are also currently operating two initiatives on our blog, NULR Online Of Note.
-Our COVID-19 initiative includes posts that explore the legal questions that arise due to the pandemic and the constantly changing legal landscape.
+We are also currently operating an initiative on our blog, NULR Online Of Note.
 Our Amplifying Minority Voices initiative includes posts written by minority and BIPOC authors and posts that discuss issues concerning discrimination in the law and legal field.